diegodelarocha/Acorn/README.md

 ## Contributing - Wish List Features

 - Add Package Manager including dependencies implementation to make install more straightforward.
 - Add Stretchy limbs to character, Right now the logic is there, but it's kinda buggy.
+You can check the not working script on the [Stretchy-limbs](https://github.com/diegodelarocha/Acorn/tree/Stretchy-limbs) branch.